-Based on the Appendix "Guidelines for Preparation and Retention of Records by Food Business Operators, based on Provisions in Paragraph 2, Article 1-3 of the Food Sanitation Act" attached to the "Notification of the Guidelines for Preparation and Retention of Records by Food Business Operators based on Provisions in Paragraph 2, Article 1-3 of the Food Sanitation Act," Notice ShokuAn No. 0829001, dated August 29, 2003, issued by the Director General of the Department of Food Safety, Pharmaceutical and Food Safety Bureau, MHLW, importers will be instructed to properly prepare and maintain records of the importation, sales and other details of the imported foods in order to allow the quarantine stations to monitor the conditions of importation and distribution of those foods at all times.
-Importers will also be instructed to maintain such information in a way that they will be able to provide the information immediately to relevant quarantine stations and local governments should any violation of the Act be identified.
+Based on the Appendix "Guidelines for Preparation and Retention of Records by Food Business Operators, based on Provisions in Paragraph 2, Article 1-3 of the Food Sanitation Act" attached to the "Notification of the Guidelines for Preparation and Retention of Records by Food Business Operators based on Provisions in Paragraph 2, Article 1-3 of the Food Sanitation Act," Notice ShokuAn No. 0829001, dated August 29, 2003, issued by the Director General of the Department of Food Safety, Pharmaceutical and Food Safety Bureau, MHLW, importers are instructed to appropriately prepare and maintain records of the importation, sales and other details of the imported foods in order to check always the distribution status of the imported food Importers are also be instructed to maintain such information in a way that they are able to provide the information immediately to relevant quarantine stations and local governments should any violation of the Act be identified.

-Further, in order to prevent any violating foods to be consumed, quarantine stations will instruct importers to provide such records as notified in the "Guidelines for the Implementation of "the Imported Foods Monitoring and Guidance Plan for FY 2016"" (Notice SeiShokuYu No. 1007 Article 1, dated October 7, 2016, issued by the Director of Imported Food Safety Office, Inspection and Safety Division, Department of Environmental Health and Food Safety, Pharmaceutical Safety and Environmental Health Bureau, MHLW) so that t distribution surveys and the recall of violating foods swiftly will be carried out upon detection of any violation through monitoring inspections.
+Further, in order to prevent any foods violating the Act to be consumed, quarantine stations instruct importers to provide such records as notified in the "Guidelines for the Implementation of "the Imported Foods Monitoring and Guidance Plan for FY 2016"" (Notice SeiShokuYu No. 1007 Article 1, dated October 7, 2016, issued by the Director of Imported Food Safety Office, Inspection and Safety Division, Department of Environmental Health and Food Safety, Pharmaceutical Safety and Environmental Health Bureau, MHLW) so that distribution surveys and the recall of foods violating the Act will be swiftly carried out upon detection of any violation through monitoring inspections.

-(vi) Enhancement of knowledge of food safety among importers, customs brokers and bonded warehouse operators
+(vi) Enhancement of food safety knowledge among importers, customs brokers and bonded warehouse operators

-Quarantine stations will hold seminars not only for importers but also for customs brokers and bonded warehouse operators to provide information about guidance items (i) to (v) above and will dispatch their staff members to seminars held by their associated organizations, with the aim to improve the business operators' knowledge about food safety and thereby to ensure the safety of imported foods.
+Quarantine stations hold seminars not only for importers but also for customs brokers and bonded warehouse operators to provide information about guidance listed (i) to (v) above and dispatch their staff members to seminars held by their associated organizations, with the aim of improving the business operators' knowledge on food safety and thereby to ensure the safety of imported foods.

-Meanwhile, quarantine stations will strive to enhance the knowledge of importers, for example, by encouraging importers to consult in advance with local governments having jurisdiction over the area where their places of business are located to seek advice on labelling requirements such as proper indication of expiration dates.
+As necessary, quarantine stations encourage importers to consult in advance with local governments having jurisdiction over the area where their places of business are located to seek advice on labelling requirements such as appropriate expiration dates.